poppy-project/poppy-docs/en/installation-for-advanced-users/README.md

 ![Anaconda install](../img/python/anaconda_install_path.png)

-Now you have a Python distribution ready to [install Poppy softwares](#install-poppy-softwares).
+Now you have a Python distribution ready to [install Poppy software](#install-poppy-software).

 ##### Miniconda (alternative to Anaconda)